riceissa/issarice.com/wiki/advice-for-young-people.md

 ---
 title: Advice for young people
-description: Meditations on my youth, what I wish I had known, what I would do were I to start over
+rss-description: Added a quote by Raman Shah, among numerous other updates
 author: Issa Rice
-last-major-revision-date: 2015-01-16
+last-major-revision-date: 2015-05-02
 language: English
 # accepts "notes", "draft", "in progress", or "mostly finished"
 status: notes
-# accepts "certain", "highly likely", "likely", "possible", "unlikely", "highly unlikely", "remote", "impossible", "log", "emotional", or "fiction"
+# accepts "certain", "highly likely", "likely", "possible", "unlikely",
+# "highly unlikely", "remote", "impossible", "log", "emotional", or
-belief: unlikely, emotional, deliberately incendiary
+# "fiction"
+belief: emotional
 # accepts "CC0", "CC-BY", or "CC-BY-SA"
 license: public domain
 tags: school, lesswrong, self-improvement, high school, depression, Peter Thiel, Paul Graham, gwern, slate star, scott alexander, eliezer yudkowsky
 aliases: information-for-high-school-students
 ---

-# Introduction
+# What this page is about

 In high school it is common to feel the frustration described in the introductory paragraph for [Cognito Mentoring]():